hello-rust/show/LESSONS_LEARNED.md

   expensive.
 - Rendering is still a time-sink in 2018.
 Plan in some time for that.
 I usually try to render the final video over night.
+- Bootstrapping a YouTube channel reminds me a lot of bootstrapping a band: you learn as you go and your first gigs are probably awful.
+This soul-seeking takes a while until you find your "voice" and your audience.